-In response to the new restrictions, three local artists, Grace White, Jo Scholar and Irene Pulga (who are part of the working group) came up with an alternative way for people to be creative together whilst apart.
+In response to the new restrictions, three local artists, Grace White, Jo Scholar and Irene Pulga (who were part of the working group) came up with an alternative way for people to be creative together whilst apart.
 An activity pack was designed so that people could share stories, connect with neighbours and celebrate with their community.

-Alternative Festival Day – Saturday 11 July 2020
+Alternative Festival Day

 After the festival day the pop-up garden display traveled from the gates of George Mitchell Primary School to Albany Court and Glebelands, where residents, family, friends and passers by could see the artworks.

-We Bloom is part of the At Home Together programme Magic Me’s response to the Covid-19 pandemic.
+We Bloom is part of the At Home Together programme Magic Me’s response to the COVID-19 pandemic.

-Photo credits: Grace White & Elisa Dirosa
+Photos by Grace White and Elisa Dirosa